Azure/bicep-types-az/generated/sql/microsoft.sql/2020-08-01-preview/types.md

 * **emailAccountAdmins**: bool: Specifies that the alert is sent to the account administrators.
 * **emailAddresses**: string[]: Specifies an array of e-mail addresses to which the alert is sent.
 * **retentionDays**: int: Specifies the number of days to keep in the Threat Detection audit logs.
 * **state**: 'Disabled' | 'Enabled' (Required): Specifies the state of the policy, whether it is enabled or disabled or a policy has not been applied yet on the specific database.
-Possible values include: 'Enabled', 'Disabled'
 * **storageAccountAccessKey**: string: Specifies the identifier key of the Threat Detection audit storage account.
 * **storageEndpoint**: string: Specifies the blob storage endpoint (e.g. https://MyAccount.blob.core.windows.net).
 This blob storage will hold all Threat Detection audit logs.